 - The same goes for the reformed Guardians of the Galaxy who briefly had Bug back on their team when he was being considered for the movie. (he was promptly removed when Bug was dropped from the movie).

 - The Secret Avengers roster features all the major SHIELD characters in Avengers, plus the War Machine as the new Iron Patriot (an idea introduced in Iron Man 3) and Winter Soldier (who appears in 2014's Captain America: The Winter Soldier).

 - Superior Spider-Man's second costume is an unused design Alex Ross created for the first Spider-Man movie.

 - Self-Deprecation: Dan Slott knows full well he's a Base Breaker, and that his current run is highly controversial.
 Many interviews tend to have him acknowledge this, and he even joked that, after Amazing Spider-Man #700, he'll have to hide under a rock.

 - Suspiciously Similar Substitute: Kieron Gillen has stated that he added Miss America Chavez to his new Young Avengers line-up after being unable to use Patriot.

 - Wolverine Publicity: Pretty much all of the Avengers present in the movie.
-Iron Man is now in his own title, Avengers, New Avengers, Avengers Assemble, and Guardians of the Galaxy.
+Iron Man is now in his own title, Avengers, New Avengers, Avengers Assemble, a digital mini series and Guardians of the Galaxy.
 Captain America has his own book, Avengers, New Avengers, Avengers Assemble, and Uncanny Avengers.
-Hawkeye and Black Widow are in Avengers, Avengers Assemble, and Secret Avengers, with Hawkeye also having his own solo book.
+Hawkeye and Black Widow are in Avengers, Avengers Assemble, and Secret Avengers, with Hawkeye also having his own solo book and Black Widow getting one herself later on.
 The Hulk has his own title, Avengers, Avengers Assemble, and Secret Avengers.